 - 1 tablespoon all-purpose flour

 - Fresh dill (or parsley, chopped)

 Gather the ingredients.

-In a large saucepan or Dutch oven, add the cold water, carrots, and parsley and bring to a boil.
+In a large saucepan or Dutch oven, add the cold water, carrots, and parsley and bring to a boil over high heat, covered.

 Add the potatoes, bouillon cube, and bay leaf and bring back to a boil.
-Reduce the heat and simmer until the vegetables are tender.
+Reduce the heat to medium and simmer until the vegetables are tender.

 In a large skillet, melt the butter and sauté the sorrel for 10 minutes.

 Transfer to the soup and bring to a boil.
 Reduce the heat and remove the bay leaf.

 In a heatproof bowl or measuring cup, use a fork to blend the sour cream with the flour.